trixiahorner/honeyuser/README.md

 <br>
 <br>
 ### Step 4: Press *OK*.
 When the Save Filter to Custom View box opens, name the filter *Frank* then press *OK*.
-When we click on our new View we will see 4 events associated with the Frank account being created:
+When I click on new View I see 4 events associated with the Frank account being created:
 <br>
 <br>
-### STEP 5: Back in the Windows command prompt, we will simulate a password spray on our local system
+### STEP 5: Back in the Windows command prompt, I simulate a password spray on the local system
-We created a rule that whenever someone accesses the Frank account, it will generate an alarm.
-So, if an attacker is on our network and attempting to authenticate, we should be alerted.
+I create a rule that whenever someone accesses the Frank account, it will generate an alarm.
+So, if an attacker is on the network and attempting to authenticate, an alert will be generated.
 ```
 powershell
 Set-ExecutionPolicy Unrestricted